 Limon is located about an hour and a half southwest of Denver.

 Before Limon, CO became the most populous municipality in Lincoln County, Colorado, it used to be a rural farming town.
 Just about 100 miles east of Denver, the town’s development is not as hectic as the main Colorado towns famous during the Gold Rush.

-Though Limon has had a rough and controversial history, the town has grown to become a more organized town.
 Its location is a pass by for nearby cities, so trade came in quickly.
 Interstate 70, U.S. Highways 24, 40, and 287, and State Highways 71 and 86 all pass through the town.
 Communities began arriving in Limon as heritage sites began to rise.
 The people wanted to remember its history to learn from it and to move towards their future.

 Limon is also home to the Limon Correctional Facility, which is part of the Colorado Department of Corrections system.
 Now, the Limon is dubbed as the “Hub City” because of its vibrant community, economy and tourism landscape.

 Things to do near Limon

 - Burlington (77mi)

 - Colorado Springs (72mi)

 - Kit Carson (62mi)

 - Punkin Center (28mi)